Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory ODEs: Numerical results

-We first consider the weakly stiff regime by fixing $\varepsilon=1/2^2$.
-The first row of Figure \ref{fig1-1} displays the dependence of the numerical errors on the step size $h$.
-The vertical dotted line in each panel stands for $h=h_0$, where $h_0=\frac{\pi\varepsilon}{2}$ is the threshold derived from Theorem \ref{Thm4-7} for this specific example.
-The results confirm that the LLEEI$k$ methods show (k+1)-th order convergence, indicating the arbitrarily high order convergence with increasing $k$.
-The absence of convergence for LLEEI5 and LLEEI6 in the panels is attributed to their numerical errors reaching machine precision.
-To examine convergence performance in the highly oscillatory regime, we select a representative parameter value $\varepsilon=1/2^8$, with the results in the second row of Figure \ref{fig1-1}.
-Note that each panel contains two vertical dotted lines.
-From left to right, these lines correspond to the step sizes satisfying $h=h_0$ and $h=\underline{h_0}$, respectively, where $\underline{h_0}$ and $h_0$ are the theoretical thresholds introduced in Theorems \ref{Thm4-7}.
-For this specific example, $\underline{h_0}=2\pi\varepsilon$.
-The results demonstrate that the $k$-th order convergence holds under the large step size condition $h>\underline{h_0}$, while the $(k+1)$-th order convergence is achieved for $h<h_0$.
-Within the intermediate regime $(h_0,\underline{h_0})$, the scheme retains both numerical stability and convergence.
+We first consider the weakly stiff case by fixing $\varepsilon=1/2^2$.
+The top row of Fig.~\ref{fig1-1} shows how the numerical errors depend on the step size $h$.
+The results confirm that each LLEEI$(k+1)$ method exhibits $(k+1)$-th order convergence, demonstrating that the order can be increased arbitrarily with $k$.
+The absence of convergence for LLEEI$5$ and LLEEI$6$ is due to their errors having reached machine precision.
+To examine the highly oscillatory regime, we choose $\varepsilon=1/2^8$; the corresponding results are shown in the bottom row of Fig.~\ref{fig1-1}. {In each panel, the vertical dotted line marks $h=h_0$, where $h_0=2\pi\varepsilon$ is the threshold for this example.} The plots demonstrate that $k$-th order convergence holds for large step sizes $h > h_0$, while $(k+1)$-th order convergence is achieved when $h < h_0$.